 As a matter of fact, these quilts are indeed machine-washable!
 We suggest the following guidelines for best results:

 - Wash in a washing machine with cold water on delicate cycle.

 - Use only light laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the initial washing, include 1/2 cup vinegar as well as 2 tbsps of salt along with the laundry detergent.
 This natural remedy avoids bleed and aids with establishing the colors in your quilt.

 - Remove quilt when the washer stops to minimize wrinkles as well as color-bleeding.

 - Never put a quilt into the dryer!
 Line dry on a windy day.

 - Quilts can be dry-cleaned at your own risk, however we definitely advise washing.

 Not too many folks grasp the extent of time and laborious labor associated with making a quilt.
 Quilt-making is a process that make take 5 to 9 months

-to finish.
-Creating a quilt incorporates designing, scissoring, piecing, quilting, and binding.
-When it's all said and done, the total amount of time to finish one quilt totals close to 200 to 300 hours.
+to accomplish.
+Putting together a quilt is based on designing, scissoring, assembling, quilting, and binding.
+In all, the entire amount of time to complete one quilt adds up to around 200—300 hours.